Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

 where $E_{\wh \theta}$ denotes the parametrized embedding function, {\em pretrained} on large-scale corpora using unsupervised learning objectives, such as masked language modeling \citep{devlin2019bert}.
 The embeddings serve as powerful feature representations for various downstream supervised learning tasks.
-Let $f_1\circ f_2$ denote the composition of two functions $f_1$ and $f_2$.
-In regression applications, the embeddings of the input text together with their corresponding responses are used to train a regression function $\wh f: \cZ \to \RR$ with the final predictor given by: $ \wh f \circ E_{\wh \theta} : \cX \to \RR. $ This approach is widely adopted in natural language processing tasks such as sentiment analysis with continuous sentiment scores, automated readability assessment, and financial text-based forecasting, where leveraging pretrained embeddings has been shown to significantly improve prediction performance \citep{raffel2020exploring, brown2020language}. \end{example}
+In regression applications, the embeddings of the input text together with their corresponding responses are used to train a regression function $\wh f: \cZ \to \RR$ with the final predictor given by: $ \wh f \circ E_{\wh \theta} : \cX \to \RR, $ where $\circ$ denotes the composition of two functions.
+This approach is widely adopted in natural language processing tasks such as sentiment analysis with continuous sentiment scores, automated readability assessment, and financial text-based forecasting, where pretrained embeddings are used to significantly improve prediction performance \citep{raffel2020exploring}.
+Our real data analysis in \cref{sec_real_data} provides two concrete examples of this approach. \end{example}

 Motivated by the aforementioned examples, in this paper we study the KRR in \eqref{def_KRR} when the feature inputs $Z_i$'s need to be predicted from other measurable features.
 Concretely, consider $n$ i.i.d. training data $\cD = \{(Y_i, X_i)\}_{i=1}^n \in (\RR, \cX)^n$ with $\cX \subseteq \RR^p$ and the response $Y_i$ generated according to the following non-parametric regression model